balpars/balpars.github.io/src/pages/about.md

 My aspiration is to become a Security Researcher.
 Currently, I am actively engaging in bug bounties, with plans to transition into 0-day research.

-My other hobbies are kickboxing and playing guitar.

 Skills:
 - Python
 - Java, C#